 Completion of the STB Degree Program Enrollment Form (available from the Office of the Registrar)

 Submission of these documents with the Enrollment Form:

 Copies of two research papers of at least 3,750 words (approximately 15 pages), not including notes or bibliography, written for Saint Meinrad courses

 Payment of a fee to cover administrative and faculty expenses at Saint Anselm

-Seminarians accepted into the STB Degree Program are required to take the STB Research Seminar I (spring semester of III Theology) and STB Research Seminar II (fall semester of IV Theology).
+Seminarians accepted into the STB Degree Program are required to take the STB Research Seminar I (fall semester of III Configuration) and STB Research Seminar II (spring semester of III Configuration).
 These seminars are designed to provide candidates with the time, guidance, and structure required to complete a successful thesis.
 A successful STB thesis possesses these qualities:

 It should range in length between 11,000 and 13,000 words (40-50 pages), not including notes or bibliography.